joostvangils/BPMN_RPA/README.md

 With this Framework you can draw Business Process Model Notation based Diagrams and run those diagrams with a WorkflowEngine.
 You can run flows that were made with one of the following programs:
 * [BPMN-RPA Studio](https://www.1ic.nl/download) (Freeware).
 Watch: https://youtu.be/RJ75ASpemgE
-* DrawIO (Freeware based on the mxGraph model notation of https://app.diagrams.net/)
+* DrawIO (Freeware based on the mxGraph model notation of https://app.diagrams.net/).
+You can download the DrawIO desktop version [here](https://github.com/jgraph/drawio-desktop/releases).
 * Microsoft Visio

 There is no need for installing BPMN-RPA Studio, DrawIO or Visio to run the flows.
 Installing one of these applications is only needed for creating the flows.